Affiliate Disclosure

 The M1 Ultra outperforms many professional-grade computers within its price range The M1 Ultra outperforms many professional-grade computers within its price range

-Apple says the M1 Max is up to 2.2x faster at processing well-threaded filters in Adobe Photoshop than the 10-core Intel i9.
-It is up to 3.5x faster than a Radeon Pro 5700 XT graphics card at rendering 8K footage in Final Cut Pro.
+Apple claims that the M1 Max is up to 2.2 times faster at processing well-threaded filters in Adobe Photoshop than the 10-core Intel i9.
+It is also up to 3.5 times faster than a Radeon Pro 5700 XT graphics card at rendering 8K footage in Final Cut Pro.

-The M1 Ultra is a new processor that needs real-world testing to be believed.
-Apple says the 20-core processor can outperform a 28-core Xeon-powered Mac Pro by 60% during normal operations.
-Early benchmarks are divisive because the benchmarking tools are not optimized for Apple Silicon and aren't delivering the numbers that Apple promised at the event.
+Apple states that the The M1 Ultra 20-core processor can outperform a 28-core Xeon-powered Mac Pro by 60% during normal operations.
+However, early benchmarks are inconclusive because the benchmarking tools are not optimized for Apple Silicon and are not delivering the numbers Apple promised at the event.

-Even with all of this performance, the M1 Ultra consumes 1000KWh less power per year than competing high-end PCs.
+Even with its impressive performance, the M1 Ultra consumes 1000KWh less power per year than competing high-end PCs.

 M1 Mac Studio - Ports